-As of August 2018, Santa Clara County Behavioral Health Services—in collaboration with the Stanford Psychiatry Center for Youth Mental Health & Wellbeing—secured state approval to use $15 million to open two integrated youth mental health clinics.
+As of August 2018, Santa Clara County Behavioral Health Services—in collaboration with the Stanford Psychiatry Center for Youth Mental Health & Wellbeing—secured state approval to use $15 million to open two integrated youth mental health centers.
 But they’re probably not what you’re picturing.

 Nearly half of all lifetime mental illness cases in the U.S. begin by age 14, yet 79% of the youth in need of care don’t access it.
 Support is either not easy to find or not available to all.

 When you’re on the cusp of adulthood, asking for help means admitting you’re still not adult enough to do it all—it reveals a vulnerability too closely associated with still being a kid, especially when the perception is that your peers are tackling everything on their own.
 This lack of early emotional support not only has severe and costly repercussions; it also makes the stigma surrounding treatment even more pronounced.